 "Yoga Nidra - wow!
 What a revelation.
 The first 3 times of doing it I did fall asleep but felt relaxed.
 I have done it everyday since and noticed a difference in my mind fog after doing it and my muscles relax to a level of pain I can manage better.
 I have also seen an improvement in my sleep and the restless leg twitching has reduced (as I have started to do it before bed as well as in the morning)"

-Would you like to try it for yourself?
-Here is a recording that I have done to help you get into rest and relaxation.
+If you would like to experience yoga nidra for yourself here is a recording that I have done to help you get into rest and relaxation.
 I hope you enjoy it and feel the amazing benefits that it can bring.
-Don't forget though you do have to practice.
+Don't forget though to experience the benefits you do have to practice it consistently.